How to Grow Holly Bushes

 Holly trees and shrubs vary widely in size, so consider your plant’s mature sizing when choosing a location.
 Plant them more closely together for a hedge effect, or spread them out for a natural look.

 Hollies will grow in most soil types as long as they’re adequately drained.
 Hollies don’t mind an occasional damp period, but ponding or standing water can kill them.
-They prefer slightly acidic soil that is well-drained, loamy, and partial to full sun.
+They prefer slightly acidic soil that is well-draining, loamy, and partial to full sun.

 When to Plant Holly

 Hollies in containers can be planted at any time, but spring or early autumn are easiest on the plants.
-If planting in autumn, try to get your shrub or tree in the ground for at least four weeks.
+If planting in autumn, try to get your shrub or tree in the ground for at least 4 weeks.
 It needs time to establish new roots before cold weather sets in.

 Bare-root holly plants are typically shipped in late winter or early spring.
 They should be planted as soon as possible after receipt.
 If you can’t plant immediately, store them in a dark location and keep the roots moist.